Web Application Security

 Analysis of HTTP requests and sessions

-Understanding HTTP traffic is key to finding and exploiting vulnerabilities:
+Understanding HTTP traffic is essential for finding and exploiting vulnerabilities:

 - HTTP Methods: